cascornelissen/svg-spritemap-webpack-plugin/README.md

 **Compatibility**
 Version `^2.0.0` of this plugin is compatible with webpack `^4.0.0`.
 When using an older version of webpack, make sure to install the `^1.0.0` (`svg-spritemap-webpack-plugin@^1.0.0`) release of this plugin.

+---

+❗️ The documentation you're currently reading is for the upcoming [`3.0.0` release](https://github.com/cascornelissen/svg-spritemap-webpack-plugin/milestone/1), documentation for the current stable release can be [found here](https://github.com/cascornelissen/svg-spritemap-webpack-plugin/tree/v2.7.1).

+---

 ## Installation